NUWC Division Newport’s AUTEC range performs first sensor accuracy test of a German ship for NATO FORACS

 |0

-This work, NUWC Division Newport’s AUTEC range performs first sensor accuracy test of a German ship for NATO FORACS [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Newport’s AUTEC range performs first sensor accuracy test of a German ship for NATO FORACS, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NUWC Division Newport’s AUTEC range performs first sensor accuracy test of a German ship for NATO FORACS